goharbor/harbor/docs/installation_guide_ova.md

 11. When the appliance is ready, check from vSphere Web Client for its IP address.
 Open a browser and type in the URL `http(s)://harbor_ip_address` or `http(s)://harbor_host_name`.
 Log in as the admin user and verify Harbor has been successfully installed.

+12. For information on how to use Harbor, please refer to [User Guide of Harbor](user_guide.md).

 ## Reconfiguration
 If you want to change the properties of Harbor, follow the below steps: